Previous tool: Spreadsheets

-By adopting Bridgit Bench, Boldt has been able to enhance its workforce planning process, allowing them to simplify operations, improve collaboration between various functions and locations in the company, and make well-informed, strategic decisions.
+By adopting Bridgit Bench, Boldt has enhanced its workforce planning process, simplifying operations, improving collaboration between various functions and locations in the company, and making well-informed, strategic decisions.

 Jeremy Moe, an Operations Manager, and Andy Sparapani, a Project Technology leader at Boldt, sat down with us to discuss the benefits they have experienced with Bridgit Bench.